 Police blamed Boko Haram, a group whose name means "Western education is sacrilege" in the local Hausa language.
 The group claimed responsibility for a bombing at national police headquarters in Abuja that killed at least two people in June. over 2 years ago

 The Nigerian people I deal with when I travelled to Lagos recently where open hearted and friendly and I felt safe around them.
 The officials at the airport, police and the masses of people in generally uncontrolled areas of the city made me feel very unsafe.
 I will not recommend traveling alone in the streets or going with people you don't know.
 If you go here for business, book into a four star hotel and stay in the hotel.
-Try to do business from the hotel or get a good driver to take you around. over 1 year ago
+Try to do business from the hotel or get a good driver to take you around. almost 2 years ago